 Alternative regimens may be given because of allergy, needle phobia or other absolute or relative contraindications.
-In patients with penicillin allergy there is ample evidence to allow the safe use of all but a few early generation cephalosporins (e.g. cephalexin, cefaclor and cefadroxil).
-Third generation cephalosporins such as cefixime and ceftriaxone show negligible cross-allergy with penicillin.^{92, 93}
+In people with penicillin allergy there is ample evidence to allow the safe use of all but a few early generation cephalosporins (e.g. cephalexin, cefaclor and cefadroxil).
+Third generation cephalosporins such as cefixime and ceftriaxone show negligible cross-allergy- with penicillin.
+92 93